-It's easy to get the attention of kids when you say you are going to make musical instruments.
-Not only will they want to make, or help make, the instruments, but they'll also love playing them!
-Most of the instruments look to be simple and easy to make.
+Do you want to get the attention of kids?
+Tell them you are going to make musical instruments.
+Not only will they want to make, or help make the instruments, but they'll also love playing them!
+You'll find a nice variety of homemade instruments in this article and many are pretty simple and easy to make.

 1. Easter Egg Maracas

-Make these bright and beautiful maracas using colorful plastic eggs and the tutorial found at MADE EVERYDAY
+I have a little two year old granddaughter who loves to dance and make noise.
+I'm sure she would love this maraca.
+These bright and beautiful maracas can be made using colorful plastic eggs and the tutorial found at MADE EVERYDAY

 There are eight different instruments shown on this site, Developmental Community Music.
 You'll have to scroll down on the page to find the tubaphone directions.